JakobKSvaneborg/gpaw/doc/tutorialsexercises/structureoptimization/recipes/recipes.rst

-Note, that calculation of stresses requires the plane wave mode in GPAW and that the accuracy of the calculations should be refined using the parameter keyword ``param_key = accurate_stresses``.
+Note, that calculation of stresses requires the plane wave mode in GPAW and that the accuracy of the calculations should be refined (here: taking the more accurate parameter set by using the parameter keyword ``param_key = accurate_stresses``).

 .. literalinclude:: params_stresses.json

-Parameter files using multi-level dictionaries (with keys such as ``fast_forces``, ``accurate_stresses``) allow to store different parameter sets in one common parameter file and to select the appropriate parameters by keywords in the optimization scripts.
+Parameter files using multi-level dictionaries (with keys such as ``fast_forces``, ``accurate_stresses``) allow to store different parameter sets in one common parameter file.
+The appropriate parameters are selected by keywords in the optimization script.

 Here, you can download an example structure :download:`unrelaxed.json` (bulk hBN), the relaxation scripts :download:`fixcell_relax.py`, :download:`full_relax.py` and